 About 6,000 service members participated in the cleanup of the Enewetak Atoll in the Marshall Islands from 1977 to 1980.
 In addition, military personnel on transient ships and transport aircraft spent short periods of time at the Atoll during ECUP to deliver supplies and equipment, perform maintenance and repairs, pick up retrograde cargo, etc. The administrative facilities for ECUP were located on Enewetak Island and a forward camp was established on Lojwa Island (site Ursula).
-Cleanup efforts consisted mainly of removing soil and debris contaminated with low levels of radioactive material as well as large quantities of non-contaminated debris.
-All contaminated soil excised from the islands of Boken (site Irene), Enjebi (site Janet), Lujor (site Pearl), Aomon (site Sally), and Runit (site Yvonne) and some of the contaminated debris was disposed of at three disposal sites in the Atoll's lagoon.
+Cleanup efforts consisted mainly of removing soil and debris contaminated with low levels of radioactive material as well as large quantities of noncontaminated debris.
+All contaminated soil excised from the islands of Boken (site Irene), Enjebi (site Janet), Lujor (site Pearl), Aomon (site Sally), and Runit (site Yvonne) and some of the contaminated debris were transported for encapsulation in the Cactus crater on Runit Island.
+Less-contaminated debris was disposed of at three disposal sites in the Atoll's lagoon.
 Additional information can be found in several ECUP-related publications (DNA, 1981; DTRA, Year 1; DTRA, 2021).